EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_16-WSUS.md

 ### Introduction

-In this exercise, you will create a patch management solution with Windows Server Update Services (WSUS) and approve and download some updates to your Windows Client machines.
+In this exercise, you will install and configure WSUS on NET1, approve an update, add a DNS record for WSUS, and add a Group Policy Object to the domain, which configures clients to use NET1 for Windows Updates.
+Then, you will install updates on CL1 using WSUS, generate Windows Update logs on the client and view the status of the client in WSUS.

 #### Tasks